 This seems like a ‘no-brainer’, but knowing where your hotels is located is going to be the difference between making the most of your destination, and being stuck in a taxi or hotel room, or even worse, getting lost because you have to try and navigate your way through a foreign place.

-Choosing your hotel based on your trip plans (sight-seeing, close to public transport, close to the city etc) will not only make your trip a lot smoother and more enjoyable, but also help narrow down your choices when it does come time to book your hotel.
+Choosing your hotel based on your trip plans (sight-seeing, close to public transport, close to the city etc) will not only make your trip a lot smoother and more enjoyable but also help narrow down your choices when it does come time to book your hotel.

 Check in/out times

-Imagine being stuck in a foreign country, with all your luggage, and no hotel to check into yet, or having to leave your hotel hours before your flight home.
+Imagine being stuck in a foreign country, with all your luggage, and no hotel to check into yet or having to leave your hotel hours before your flight home.

-This is what could happen if you don’t get your hotels check in or check out times.
-All hotels have certain check in and check out times, to ensure that your room will be ready and cleaned upon your arrival, so knowing what these are are crucial to planning your flight and hotel bookings.
+This is what could happen if you don’t get your hotels to check in or check out times.
+All hotels have certain check in and check out times, to ensure that your room will be ready and cleaned upon your arrival, so knowing what these are crucial to planning your flight and hotel bookings.

-You can usually contact the hotel you’re wanting to book with and change your check in and check out times to suit your travel needs, or alternatively you can book your arrival time to coincide with the hotels schedule.
+You can usually contact the hotel you’re wanting to book with and change your check in and check out times to suit your travel needs, or alternatively, you can book your arrival time to coincide with the hotel‘s schedule.

 Look up Homestay

 Compare Hotels, find the cheapest price and guarantee the best deal on accommodation Deals Here